 To Recap

-The Honda Accord is a reliable car, but sometimes it experiences rattling noises.
-The cause of the noise can vary, but usually there is something loose or defective in the engine that needs to be fixed.
+The Honda Accord is reliable, but sometimes it experiences rattling noises.
+The cause of the noise can vary, but usually, something loose or defective in the engine needs to be fixed.

-If you notice any rattling noises coming from your Honda Accord, bring it into a mechanic for an evaluation.
+If you notice rattling noises coming from your Honda Accord, bring it to a mechanic for an evaluation.

 Leave a Reply